Grosvenor Hall (estate): Police training centre

 In 2006 police training in England and Wales underwent a significant change.
 All initial training was de-regionalised and became non-residential.
 Ashford PTC and the other remaining regional training centres, Aykley Heads in Durham, Bruche in Warrington, Cwmbran in Wales, Ryton in Ryton-on-Dunsmore and Shotley in Ipswich were closed.

 In 2014, The Times reported on a Facebook group for former Ashford attendees, after a member of the group brought it to their attention.
 One image posted to the group shows trainee police officers at Ashford in costume using blackface and Nazi symbols, and another shows female trainees posing in suspenders.
 The officer, whose name was not given, described Ashford as "a drink fest and a shag fest."

 Current owner

-Grosvenor Hall was bought by Kingswood Learning and Leisure Ltd (part of Inspiring Learning) in 2010 and turned into an outdoor education and adventure centre which As of 2023 remains open.
+Grosvenor Hall was bought by Kingswood Learning and Leisure Ltd (part of Inspiring Learning) in 2010 and turned into an outdoor education and adventure centre.

+Inspiring Learning and its subsidiaries went into administration in January 2025, closing all their sites, except three of them, with Grosvenor Hall being one, which were acquired by PGL Travel.